-Yes, I am an active Christian; I believe in God the Father (the Creator), that He has a perfect and resurrected Son, Jesus Christ, and that there is an active and involved Holy Ghost who bears testimony of Them to us.
+Yes, I’m a Christian; I believe in God the Father (the Creator), that He has a perfect and resurrected Son, Jesus Christ, and that the Holy Ghost bears testimony of Them to us.

 I also believe in Lucifer (Satan, the devil, the Refuser), the rebellious one who was cast out of Heaven (Paradise) and now tries to make all of us here suffer as he suffers.

 I also believe in the scriptures (The Writings) and I believe in prophecy and prophets (Guides).
 I believe God still speaks to us and delivers revelations because He is unchanging.